nano-byte/common/README.md

 -------------------
 - `src` contains source code.
 - `lib` contains pre-compiled 3rd party libraries which are not available via NuGet.
-- `doc` contains a Doxyfile project for generation the API documentation.
+- `doc` contains a Doxygen project for generation the API documentation.
 - `artifacts` contains the results of various compilation processes.
 It is created on first usage.

 Building